What is a driver vehicle inspection report (DVIR)?

 A driver vehicle inspection report (DVIR) is a formal record that confirms that a driver has inspected their commercial motor vehicle (CMV) before and after taking it out on the road.
 These are called pre-trip and post-trip inspections.
 Drivers must complete a DVIR for each vehicle every day of its use.

-A DVIR’s main purpose is to alert organizations of potential defects or issues that could impact the safe operation of a vehicle.
+In the trucking industry, a DVIR’s main purpose is to alert organizations of potential defects or safety issues that could impact the safe operation of a vehicle.
 The DVIR provides documentation of the defect so fleet managers take steps to get the issue fixed, reassign drivers to other vehicles, and plan around maintenance.

 Maintaining and managing inspection reports are an important part of fleet management and essential for DVIR compliance.